Components -> Vitamins -> Water soluble vitamins

 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that is essential for the growth, development, and repair of all body tissues.
 It plays a key role in the immune system, as well as in collagen formation, wound healing, and the maintenance of cartilage, bones, and teeth.

-What is Vitamin C (ascorbic acid) do for the body?
+What does vitamin C do for the body?

-Vitamin C, also known as ascorbic acid, is an essential nutrient that acts as an antioxidant in the body.
+Vitamin C is an essential nutrient that acts as an antioxidant in the body.
 It supports the immune system, helps in the absorption of iron, promotes collagen production, and aids in the repair and maintenance of tissues.
-Additionally, Vitamin C plays a role in protecting cells from damage caused by free radicals and contributes to overall skin health and wound healing.
+Additionally, vitamin C plays a role in protecting cells from damage caused by free radicals and contributes to overall skin health and wound healing.

 The recommended dietary allowance (RDA) for vitamin C varies by age and gender.
-For adults, the RDA is 90 milligrams per day for men and 75 milligrams per day for women.
-Smokers require an additional 35 milligrams per day.
+For adults, the RDA is around 75 to 100 milligrams per day.
+Some population groups might require higher daily intake.
 Consuming a variety of vitamin C-rich foods such as citrus fruits, bell peppers, and kiwi can help meet your daily requirements.

-What are the health benefits of Vitamin C (ascorbic acid)?
+What are the health benefits of vitamin C?

-Vitamin C is essential for the growth, development, and repair of all body tissues.
+Adequate intake of vitamin C is essential for the growth, development, and repair of all body tissues.
 It plays a role in numerous bodily functions, including the formation of collagen, absorption of iron, and maintenance of healthy skin.
-Additionally, Vitamin C is a powerful antioxidant that helps to protect cells from damage caused by free radicals, and supports the immune system in fighting off infections.
+Additionally, vitamin C is a powerful antioxidant that helps to protect cells from damage caused by free radicals, and supports the immune system in fighting off infections.

-What are the health risks associated with vitamin C (ascorbic acid)?
+What are the health risks associated with vitamin C?

 Consuming excessive amounts of vitamin C can lead to stomach pain, diarrhea, and nausea.
 High doses of vitamin C from supplements may also increase the risk of kidney stones in some individuals.
 It is important to follow the recommended daily allowance and not exceed the tolerable upper intake level to avoid adverse effects.

-How do vegans get their Vitamin C (ascorbic acid) intake?
+How do vegans get their vitamin C intake?

-Vegans can get their Vitamin C intake from a variety of plant-based sources such as citrus fruits (oranges, lemons, grapefruits), berries (strawberries, raspberries, blackberries), kiwi, mango, papaya, pineapple, and vegetables like bell peppers, broccoli, kale, and Brussels sprouts.
-Additionally, many plant-based foods and beverages are fortified with Vitamin C to help vegans meet their daily requirements.
+Vegans can get their vitamin C intake from a variety of plant-based sources such as citrus fruits, berries, kiwi, mango, papaya, pineapple, and vegetables like bell peppers, broccoli, kale, and Brussels sprouts.
+Additionally, many plant-based foods and beverages are fortified with vitamin C to help vegans meet their daily requirements.

 or